neuvector/prometheus-exporter/README.md

 $ sudo pip3 install -U pip
 $ sudo pip3 install prometheus_client requests
 ```

+#### To run the exporter as a container
+It's easier to start NeuVector exporter as a container.
+The following section describe how to start the exporter in the Docker environment.
+A kubernetes sample yaml file, nv_exporter.yml, is also included.

 - Modify both docker-compose.yml and nv_exporter.yml.
 Specify NeuVector controller's RESTful API endpoint `CTRL_API_SERVICE`, login username `CTRL_USERNAME`, password `CTRL_PASSWORD`, and the port that the export listens on through environment variables `EXPORTER_PORT`. **It's highly recommanded to create a read-only user account for the exporter.**
 - Start NeuVector exporter container.